XiangchiSong/2022Fall_CS470_FinalProject/README.md

 # 2022Fall_CS470_FinalProject

 ## Task Purpose:
   Integrate Mini-DARPA modeling into scene recognition based on SLAM algorithm to reduce the repetition rate and improve the recognition accuracy of difficult maps.
-Our project aims to use Turtlebot Waffle to realize automatic scanning and mapping of scenes, path planning and automatic cruise (full coverage).
+Our project aims to use Turtlebot Burger to realize automatic scanning and mapping of scenes, path planning and automatic cruise (full coverage).

 ## Video Demo
   Since the focus of this project is to use TurtleBot to achieve the established tasks, we have integrated multiple open source algorithms and data packages, which is time-consuming in environment establishment and early debugging. **In order to save your time, we have recorded a demonstration video:** <br/>